Rubber band ligation: History

 Ligation of hemorrhoids was first recorded by Hippocrates in 460 BC, who wrote about using thread to tie off hemorrhoids.

-In modern history, ligation using a rubber band was introduced in 1958 by Blaisdell and refined in 1963 by Barron, who introduced a mechanical, metal device called the Barron ligator (similar to the McGivney).
+In modern history, ligation using rubber band was introduced in 1958 by Blaisdell and refined in 1963 by Barron, who introduced a mechanical, metal device called the Barron ligator (similar to the McGivney).

 Dr. Patrick J. O’Regan, a laparoscopic surgeon, invented the disposable CRH O’Regan System.
 In 1997, the ligator was approved by the FDA for the treatment of hemorrhoids.

 Procedure

 Rubber band ligation procedure is as follows: